NatalieDillon/QueueAndStackAnswers/README.md

 At the end of the expression there should be nothing left on the stack.</br>

 2: Use a queue to reverse the output from a stack</br>
+To do this pop the stack items and enqueue them</br>
+Then dequeue the queue items and push them to the stack</br>

 3: Generate binary numbers from 1 to any given number, “n”, using a queue</br>